J. Sargeant Reynolds

-Julian Sargeant "Sarge" Reynolds (June 30, 1936 – June 13, 1971) of Richmond, Virginia was an American teacher, businessman, and Democratic politician.
+Julian Sargeant "Sarge" Reynolds (June 30, 1936 – June 13, 1971) of Richmond, Virginia, was an American educator, businessman, and Democratic politician.
 He served in both the House and Senate of the Virginia General Assembly and served as 30th Lieutenant Governor of the Commonwealth of Virginia under Governor Linwood Holton.
-He died of an inoperable brain tumor at age 34, while in office as Virginia's Lieutenant Governor.
+He died of an inoperable brain tumor at age 34 while in office as Virginia's Lieutenant Governor.

 Early and family life

-Reynolds was born into wealth in New York City, the second son of Richard Samuel Reynolds, Jr. (president and CEO of Reynolds Metals Company), and Virginia McDonald Sargeant Reynolds.
-His grandfather had invented Reynolds Wrap and founded the metals company.
+Reynolds was born into wealth in New York City, the second son of Richard Samuel Reynolds Jr. (president and CEO of Reynolds Metals Company) and Virginia McDonald Sargeant Reynolds.
+His grandfather, Richard S. Reynolds Sr., had invented Reynolds Wrap and founded the metals company.
 His great-grandfather A.D.
 Reynolds of Bristol, Tennessee had been a successful tobacco farmer and brother of Richard Joshua Reynolds, who founded the R.J.
 Reynolds Tobacco Company.

-Sarge Reynolds was educated in Richmond, Virginia, graduating from St. Christopher's School in 1947, and from Woodberry Forest School in Orange, Virginia in 1954.
-He then went to Philadelphia, Pennsylvania to attend the Wharton School of Finance, University of Pennsylvania.
+Sarge Reynolds was educated in Richmond, Virginia, attending St. Christopher's School, and graduating from Woodberry Forest School in Orange, Virginia in 1954.
+He then went to Philadelphia to attend the Wharton School of Finance, University of Pennsylvania.
 In 1958 he graduated 9th in his class of 356.

-He married the former Elizabeth (Betsy) Weir Veeneman of Louisville, Kentucky.
-Before their divorce, they had four children: Virginia (Ginny) Weir, J. Sargeant, Jr., Jeanne Elizabeth (Liz) and David Parham Reynolds II (who died less than 2 months after birth).
-Reynolds then married Mary Ballou Handy Stettinius from Lynchburg, Virginia.
+He married the former Elizabeth Weir "Betsy" Veeneman of Louisville, Kentucky on September 29, 1956, in Hertford, North Carolina.
+Before their divorce, they had four children: Virginia (Ginny) Weir, J. Sargeant Jr., Jeanne Elizabeth (Liz) and David Parham Reynolds II (who died less than 2 months after birth).
+Reynolds then married Mary Ballou Handy Stettinius from Lynchburg, Virginia on November 21, 1969, at Second Presbyterian Church in Richmond.
 They had one son, Richard Roland Reynolds.

 Career

-In 1958 Reynolds started his business career in the Market Research Department of the family's Reynolds Metals Company.
-In 1961 he became Assistant Treasurer and in 1965 he became Executive Vice-President of the Reynolds Aluminum Credit Corporation.
+In 1958 Reynolds started his business career in the market research department of the family's Reynolds Metals Company.
+In 1961 he became assistant treasurer and in 1965 he became executive vice-president of the Reynolds Aluminum Credit Corporation.
 He also taught economics at the University of Richmond to help him overcome shyness.